 The FO hands over the VSLA kit (Annex 3) and gives the keys to the Key-holders.
 The Key-holders are given all of the keys for their lock.
 No keys are held by anyone else.
-The safety of the kit will be the responsibility of the Box-keeper.
+The safety of the box and its contents will be the responsibility of the Box-keeper.
 (S)he must carry it to every meeting of the VSLA.